 The Northern Lights Project

-On May 15, 2020, Total, in collaboration with Equinor and Shell, made a landmark investment decision to develop Northern Lights, Norway’s first commercial offshore CO2 shipping and storage project.
+On May 15, 2020, TotalEnergies, in collaboration with Equinor and Shell, made a landmark investment decision to develop Northern Lights, Norway’s first commercial offshore CO2 shipping and storage project.
 This decision was made possible because of the strong support (subsidies) for the project from the Norwegian government.

 This project is part of the Carbon Capture and Storage (CCS) industrial chain supported by the Norwegian government (the “Longship” project).
-It involves the capture of CO2 from two industrial sources: the first being the Norcem site in Brevik of cement manufacturer, Heidelberg Group (Norcem), and the second being the Fortum Oslo Varme waste processing plant in Oslo.
+It involves the capture of CO2 from two industrial sources: the first being the Norcem site in Brevik of cement manufacturer, Heidelberg Group (Norcem), and the second the Fortum Oslo Varme waste processing plant in Oslo.

 The funding from the Norwegian government was approved by the European authorities on July 17, 2020 and ratified by the Norwegian Parliament on December 14, 2020.
 The establishment of the joint venture that will operate and own the Northern Lights project was approved by various national competition authorities in mid-January 2021.